-With very few exceptions, customers begin their journey to sales, support, or social interaction with the brand on the web in an effort to find the information they want in way that is convenient to them.
-The website is not just a critical opportunity for customer consent, preferences, and insights collection, it's also one of the cheapest and most efficient means to do so.
+With very few exceptions, customers begin their journey to sales, support or social interaction with the brand on the web in an effort to find the information they want in way that is convenient to them.
+The website is not just a critical opportunity for preference collection, it's also one of the cheapest and most efficient means to do so.